+35725368683

 • Submission of the application to CySEC.

-• Promotion of the CASP application to CySEC and communicating with CySEC on the client’s behalf about application inquiries and proposals.
+• Promoting the CASP application to CySEC and communicating with CySEC on the client’s behalf about application inquiries and proposals.

-• Getting the authorization certificate and registration from the CASP
+• Getting the authorisation certificate and registration from the CASP

 Our fees